mytch444/mlm/README.md

     (^ n n)

 Just a random gap, don't freak out too much.
 Okay, it's probably safe to freak out a little.
-I'm changing to having the definitions below. the examples.
+I'm changing to having the definitions below the examples.

     (= a b)